 Winter weather can cause significant damage to storage structures.
 If your carport, shed, or garage gets crushed with heavy snow or ice, anything that affects the bike would require an appropriate insurance policy to manage this issue.
 You’d want to investigate comprehensive coverage to prevent this issue.

 6. Fees and Penalties

 Most motorcycle insurance policies come with 12-month terms.
-Although you have the right to cancel, there could be a fee charged for that privilege.
+Although you have the right to cancel, a fee could be charged for that privilege.

 7. Extra Paperwork

-Each time you cancel or reinstate your motorcycle insurance, you fill out more paperwork online or in person.
-It takes time, actual paper requires trees or recycled products, and it can all be avoided by keeping your coverage active.
+When you cancel or reinstate your motorcycle insurance, you complete more paperwork online or in person.
+It takes time; paper requires trees or recycled products, and it can all be avoided by keeping your coverage active.